Botlhale-AI/docusaurus/docs/FAQs.md

 Yes.
 Our bot builder offers a wide variety of out-of-the-box integrations with applications such as Telegram and WhatsApp.
 The Professional plan also offers a little-to-no-code-friendly option to set up API webhooks with various tools or software.

-### How quickly can I get started with a free chatbot using these templates?
+### How quickly can I get started with a chatbot using these templates?

 Launching a bot with one of our templates can take as little as a few minutes.
 It depends on the amount of customization you plan to put into your chatbot.